 Some NFT marketplaces are using cryptocurrencies that run on PoS instead of PoW.

-Ethereum itself has plans to migrate from the current PoW system to PoS.
-If this happened, NFT trading would use a lot less electricity on that platform.
+Ethereum itself has recently migrated from a PoW system to PoS.
+As a result, NFT trading will theoretically use a lot less electricity on that platform.

 Sustainable Alternatives for NFTs

 Another way that NFTs can use less energy is through a private network or side chain.
-These networks use different types of consensus systems, and therefore reduce or eliminate the energy consumption issues that Ethereum has.
+These networks use different types of consensus systems, and therefore may have lower energy consumption.
 However, private blockchains remove the key benefit of blockchain transaction technology which is to run a ledger on a decentralized network without control from a singular governing body.

 They can also be risky because they might be shut down at any time by their creators and suddenly all the work an artist put into having their work on a particular side network could vanish.